Conference-Room/conference_room/README.md

  .\activate
 ```

-### STEP 3 : Install the python dependencies on the virtual environment
+### STEP 3 : Install the python dependencies

+- Go back in your conference_room folder using cd.. and install the dependencies on the virtual environment
 ```
 pip install -r requirements.txt
 ```